-Please list those entities that meet the conditions set forth above and also describe the nature and amount of your and your family members' financial interests in those entities.
-If you and your family members have no financial interests as described above, please write "None."

-CREDITORS
+[CONTINUED ON NEXT PAGE]

-Please list below the names of any creditors to which you, your spouse, or your minor child are obligated.
-Please also list the creditors of any other family member (as defined in Farmer Mac's Code of Business Conduct and Ethics) that meet the following conditions:

-- you know or have reason to know about the creditor relationship, and - you know or have reason to know that the creditor has a current or prospective business relationship with Farmer Mac or you have official contact with the creditor on behalf of Farmer Mac.

-For purposes of this question, a "creditor" is any person or entity to whom you or a family member owes an obligation in the aggregate amount of \$100,000 or more, but does not include any lender of a mortgage loan that you or a family member owe that was obtained for the purchase of residential property and which is occupied as a personal residence (indebtedness on owner-occupied farms must be reported).

-Please describe the nature and amount of your and your family members' obligations to creditors below.
-If you and your family members have no creditors as described above, please write "None."
+Please list below those entities that meet the conditions set forth above and who has a financial interest in those entities, and also describe the nature and amount of the financial interests in those entities.
+If you and your family members have $\underline{\mathbf{no}}$ financial interests as described above, please check this box $\square$ .
+CREDITORS Please list below the names of any creditor(s) to which you, any individual residing in your household, any individual identified as your legal dependent, or any general business partner you may have are obligated.
+Please also list the creditors of any other family member (as defined in Farmer Mac's Code of Business Conduct and Ethics) that meet the following conditions: you know or have reason to know about the creditor relationship, and you know or have reason to know that the creditor has a current or prospective business relationship with Farmer Mac or you have official contact with the creditor on behalf of Farmer Mac.
+For purposes of this question, a "creditor" is any person or entity to whom you, any individual residing in your household, any individual identified as your legal dependent, any general business partner you may have, or a family member owes an obligation in the aggregate amount of \$100,000 or more, but does not include any lender of a mortgage loan that was obtained for the purchase of residential property and which is occupied as a personal residence (indebtedness on owner-occupied farms must be reported).
+Please also describe below the nature and amount of the obligations of the aforementioned persons to the $creditor(s)$ listed.
+If you, any individual residing in your household, any individual identified as your legal dependent, any general business partner you may have, and your family members have $\underline{\mathbf{no}}$ creditors as described above, please check this box $\square$ .